SW999/speech-cards/README.md

 ## Problem

-Many people, like me, experience anxiety or even fear when preparing for public speaking.
+Many people, like me, experience anxiety or even fear when preparing for public speaking or interview.
 The reasons can be different and there are many ways to defeat such a fear.

 Moreover, I noticed that from excitement I can forget part of the speech that I had learned and practised well before.